Amon Carter Museum of American Art: Operation

 Jan Keene Muhlert oversaw an aggressive acquisitions program that brought works by William Merritt Chase (1849–1916), Thomas Cole (1801–1848), Arthur Dove (1880–1946), Childe Hassam (1859–1935), and David Johnson (1827–1908) into the collection, crowned by the acquisition in 1990 of Swimming by Thomas Eakins (1844–1916).
 The purchase of the Eakins masterpiece required a capital campaign to raise ten million dollars and drew on every resource available to Muhlert.
-Dr. Rick Stewart, Muhlert’s successor, is a nationally recognized scholar on the work of Frederic Remington and Charles M. Russell.
-During his tenure as director, Dr. Stewart added major works to the museum’s collection by Stuart Davis (1892–1964), Marsden Hartley (1877–1943), and John Singer Sargent (1856–1925).
-Stewart oversaw the challenging, two-year closure during which two previous expansions and the museum’s physical plant were demolished.
+Rick Stewart, Muhlert's successor, is a nationally recognized scholar on the work of Frederic Remington and Charles M. Russell.
+During his tenure as director, Stewart added major works to the museum's collection by Stuart Davis (1892–1964), Marsden Hartley (1877–1943), and John Singer Sargent (1856–1925).
+Stewart oversaw the challenging, two-year closure during which two previous expansions and the museum's physical plant were demolished.
 In their place a much larger facility was erected, culminating in a grand reopening in 2001.
-When Dr. Stewart stepped down as director, he was named the museum’s senior curator of western painting and sculpture.
+When Stewart stepped down as director, he was named the museum's senior curator of western painting and sculpture.

-Dr. Ron Tyler returned to the Amon Carter in 2006 as director.
-(Dr. Tyler began his museum career at the museum from 1969 to 1986.)
+Ron Tyler returned to the Carter in 2006 as director.
+(Tyler began his museum career at the museum from 1969 to 1986.)
 During his tenure as director, the museum presented major exhibitions of the work of Alfred Jacob Miller (1810–1874) and William Ranney (1813–1857), and an important exhibition of African-American art from the private collection of Harmon and Harriet Kelley.
-Paintings by George de Forest Brush (1855–1941) and Charles Sheeler (1883–1965), as well as a complete, 20-volume set of Edward Sheriff Curtis’ The North American Indian (1907–1930), were added to the museum’s permanent collection during Dr. Tyler’s administration.
-Dr. Andrew J. Walker has led the Amon Carter since 2011.
-Under Dr. Walker's leadership, the ACMAA has hosted major exhibitions of work by George Caleb Bingham (1811–1879), Will Barnet (1911–2012), and the circle of New York modernists led by artist John Graham (1886–1961).
-He has overseen additions to the permanent collection of works by Robert Seldon Duncanson (1821–1872), Raphaelle Peale (in memory of Ruth Carter Stevenson), and John Singer Sargent (1856–1925), and he initiated major upgrades to the museum’s digital presence, including the Connecting to Exhibitions digitization project, a two-year initiative that will allow online access to many of the museum’s previous art exhibitions.
+Paintings by George de Forest Brush (1855–1941) and Charles Sheeler (1883–1965), as well as a complete, 20-volume set of Edward Sheriff Curtis' The North American Indian (1907–1930), were added to the museum's permanent collection during Tyler's administration.
+Andrew J. Walker has led the Carter since 2011.
+Under Walker's leadership, the Carter has hosted major exhibitions of work by George Caleb Bingham (1811–1879), Will Barnet (1911–2012), and the circle of New York modernists led by artist John Graham (1886–1961).
+He has overseen additions to the permanent collection of works by Robert Seldon Duncanson (1821–1872), Raphaelle Peale (in memory of Ruth Carter Stevenson), and John Singer Sargent (1856–1925), and he initiated major upgrades to the museum's digital presence, including the Connecting to Exhibitions digitization project, a two-year initiative that will allow online access to many of the museum's previous art exhibitions.

 In 1977, on the occasion of the opening of the Philip Johnson-designed expansion, the Amon Carter Museum of Western Art became the Amon Carter Museum.
-In 2011, on the occasion of the museum’s 50th anniversary, the museum was renamed the Amon Carter Museum of American Art.
+In 2011, on the occasion of the museum's 50th anniversary, the museum was renamed the Amon Carter Museum of American Art.